openjny/dotgh/docs/user-guide.md

 # Open a specific template
 dotgh edit my-template

+# Create and open a new template
+dotgh edit new-template --create
 ```

 When called without arguments, opens the templates directory (`~/.config/dotgh/templates/`) in the editor.
 When a template name is provided, opens that specific template directory.

+If the template doesn't exist:
+- With `--create` flag: Creates the template directory automatically
+- Without flag: Prompts you to create it

+**Options:**
+- `-c, --create`: Create the template if it doesn't exist

 ### `dotgh version`